WARNING:

 obvious, since the smoke is visible and doesn’t smell or taste good, be sure

-obvious is when welding in a pit, such as a garage floor repair pit, the MIG
+obvious is when welding in a a garage floor repair pit, the MIG

 shielding gas your using is heavier than air and will sink to the pit bottom and displace some of the air.
 This can also occur when

-welding in a confined area such as a car trunk etc. Be sure to provide
+welding in a confined area such as inside a car under construction.
+Be sure to provide

 ventilation to assure you're not asphyxiated.
 You could die!
 (SEE